-This delicious apple and cinnamon muesli has lightly toasted spices and oats with cinnamon coated apple chunks.
+This tasty apple cinnamon muesli has lightly toasted oats, coconut and seeds with cinnamon-spiced apple pieces.

 Super simple and super delicious!